imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

  * [Document-Composer](documentcomposerplugin.html) - compose documents
  * [Interval Plugin](intervalplugin.html) - compute time points on a interval definition

+## The Adapter API

+As an alternative to a the Plugin-API, business logic can also be implemented in an Adapter class.
+An adapter is bound to a single event and can be used for a more fine grained process control.
+Read more about the concept of the [Imixs Adapter-API](../../core/adapter-api.html).

 ## What's Next...

 Read more about: